tomas-ravalli/dynamic-pricing-engine/README.md

 ├── config.py                        # Configuration file for paths, parameters, etc.
 ├── assets/                          # Contains images and diagrams for the README.
 ├── data/                            # Stores data related to the project.
-│   ├── 01_raw/                      # The original, immutable data.
-│   └── 02_processed/                # Processed and cleaned data ready for modeling.
+│   └── 03_synthetic/                # Synthetic data created for this repository.
 ├── models/                          # Stores trained model artifacts.
 ├── notebooks/                       # Jupyter notebooks for analysis and experimentation.
 │   └── eda.ipynb                    # Exploratory Data Analysis notebook.